MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 Ensure that this account has the [permissions](/windows/security/threat-protection/security-policy-settings/add-workstations-to-domain) to join other servers to your domain.
 You can use an existing domain account if it has these permissions.

-You use the configured domain account in later steps to create a instance of SCOM Managed Instance and subsequent steps.
+You use the configured domain account in later steps to create an instance of SCOM Managed Instance and subsequent steps.

 ### Create and configure a computer group